-The purpose of a polysomnogram is to evaluate the individual sleep architecture including the stages and cycles of sleep as well as to record the electrical activity of the brain, the eyes, muscles and heart.
+The purpose of a polysomnogram is to evaluate the individual sleep architecture including the stages and cycles of sleep as well as to record the electrical activity of the brain, the eyes, muscles, and heart.
 Most hospitals have sleep diagnostic centers and many sleep specialists now have sleep diagnostic centers associated with their office to properly diagnose OSA.
-The results of the sleep study will reveals whether you have OSA and how severe it is depending on your AHI #.
+The results of the sleep study will reveal whether you have OSA and how severe it is depending on your AHI#.

 Major signs and symptoms of sleep apnea